carlfranklin/MobileDnr5/README.md

 Starting with episode 2 of The .NET Show, I am building a mobile podcast app for my podcast, .NET Rocks! using Xamarin Forms.

-At this point our app has a HomePage which shows the first 20 episodes of the podcast.
+At this point our app has a Home Page which shows the first 20 episodes of the podcast.
 The user can load more episodes (20 at a time).
 For each episode, we provide a button so the user can see the details and play the podcast.

 However, the user can only **Play** and **Stop**.
 There is no **Pause** function.
 Nor is there a way to scrub - or jump to a specific location in the audio.